If you are wanting to move your equipment around to test range and connectivity then this is the article for you!

 At this point, you'll want to ensure that the gateway has a strong connection.

-- If the connectivity is good - feel free to move on to the steps below.
-If it's not, then you may need to find a better location for the gateway that will have better cell connectivity and use this test again (our SIM cards can connect to most cell providers depending on which cell service is best, so feel free to use your own cell phones to figure out where you can get the most bars!).
+3. If the connectivity is good - feel free to move on to the steps below.
+If it's not, then you may need to find a better location for the gateway that will have better cell connectivity (or plug into an ethernet port) and use this test again (our SIM cards can connect to most cell providers depending on which cell service is best, so feel free to use your own cell phones to figure out where you can get the most bars!).

-If the connectivity this point it's a good time to start walking around with the sensors to see the range.
+If the gateway has good connectivity, then it's a great time to start walking around with the sensors to see the range.

 On our sensors page in the "Card" view you can see a little symbol within each sensor card that shows the "range" (see image below).
 This indicates how well the range is from the sensor to the gateway.
 Akin to your cell phone, it will show three bars if the range is good and as the bars disappear, the connectivity lessens.